Skip to Content

 docker compose up -d

-The engine will be available at http://localhost:7071
+The engine will be available at http://localhost:7071 or any domain you configured.

 Explore the Endpoints